Bent Cops

 “But from each crime are born bullets that will one day seek out in you where the heart lies.”
 Pablo Neruda

 The wife and I went on a bit of a pub-crawl and ended up at Barristers Nightclub.
 I got a bit pissed in the process.
+Unbeknownst to me Britton was sitting in the shadows watching his son Elliot playing in the band when we sat down.
 After a time I went to the toilet and had a tinkle in a cubicle and when I came out Britton was waiting for me.
 I went to walk past him and he grabbed me from behind spun me round and tried to force me back into the cubicle but I managed to prevent that from happening by placing a hand on each side of the doorway.
 Next, there was a flurry of movement and I found myself on the floor of the toilets with the ugly ape sitting on my chest with one hand on my throat.
 He then proceeded to squeeze my throat and cut my air off.
 He continued choking me until a bouncer, who had been summoned by another toilet user, dragged him off me.

 Now, what would you call that attack?
 The new term is “strangulation”.